cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 ### ANSWER KEY:
 * The year with the highest total average WIC participation among pregnant women is 2013 (10/01/12 - 09/01/13).
 * The year with the lowest total average WIC participation among pregnant women is 2016 (10/01/15 - 09/01/16)
+## Analysis Question 2: Among postpartum women, which three state agencies or Indian tribal groups had the highest average participation for the year 2013?
+Which were the lowest?